Website vs Web App

 Now let’s consider the most common in-app ad formats:

-This is the most recommended monetization model.
-The name Freemium comes from the merger of two words - Free and Premium.
-Therefore, this monetization model provides opportunities for users of different versions of the application - from Free to Premium.
+This is how we would recommend to monetize an app.
+The name Freemium comes from the merger of two words – Free and Premium.
+Therefore, this monetization model provides opportunities for users of different versions of the application – from Free to Premium.
 Downloading and using the basic functionality of the application due to the Freemium model is free.
 If the user wants to get additional features, content, and subscription, they will have to pay.

 Unlike paid download, Freemium is much more profitable – it allows users to try the product before buying.
 According to a recent Clutch’s report, over 61% of app developers recommend implementing Freemium.
 This model is already successfully used by Evernote, Dropbox, MailChimp, and many others.